rust-lang/book/src/ch19-06-macros.md

 ### Procedural Macros for Generating Code from Attributes

-The second form of macros is *procedural macros*, which act more like functions (and are a type of procedure).
+The second form of macros is the *procedural macro*, which acts more like a function (and is a type of procedure).
 Procedural macros accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.

-The three kinds of procedural macros (custom derive, attribute-like, and function-like) all work in a similar fashion.
+The three kinds of procedural macros are custom derive, attribute-like, and function-like, and all work in a similar fashion.

 When creating procedural macros, the definitions must reside in their own crate with a special crate type.
 This is for complex technical reasons that we hope to eliminate in the future.
-Defining procedural macros looks like the code in Listing 19-29, where `some_attribute` is a placeholder for using a specific macro variety.
+In Listing 19-29, we show how to define a procedural macro, where `some_attribute` is a placeholder for using a specific macro variety.

 <span class="filename">Filename: src/lib.rs</span>